staart/api/docs/2-environment-variables.md

 All environment variables are stored in a `.env` file locally.
 All environment variables are optional.

+You can also set these variables in `.staartrc.json` using camel cased names.
+This is recommended when your environment variables are not secrets; for example, you can set your API keys as `.env` values, but publicly-available information like the port and frontend URLs can be in `staartrc.json`.
+For example, the `FRONTEND_URL` environment variable can be set as `frontendUrl` in `.staartrc.json`.

 ## Port

 The first and most important is the port you want the Staart backend process to run on.
 On production, this is usually `80`.
 Locally, it can be something like `3000` or `8080`.
 In these examples, we'll use the port 7007.